katzer/cordova-plugin-local-notifications/README.md

 #### Property `androidAlarmType`
 Default: `RTC_WAKEUP`

 If the alarm should be scheduled on a specific time or in relevance to the time, when the device was booted and if the alarm should wakeup the device cpu (not the screen).
+See also the Android documentation [Choose an alarm type](https://developer.android.com/develop/background-work/services/alarms/schedule#type).

 | Value            | Support | Description |
 |:-----------------|:--------|:------------|